CodeYourFuture/curriculum/content/js1/blocks/different-inputs/index.md

 50%
 ```

+### 🌍 Global scope

 `decimalNumber` is in the **global scope**.
-Scope is a region of code where variables are accessible.
-The global scope is a region of code where variables are accessible to all other parts of the program.
+The global scope is a region of code where variables are accessible in all parts of the program.
 So any function declarations can reference variables declared in the global scope.
+If a variable is in the global scope, we say that `decimalNumber` is a global variable.

 {{<tabs name="activities">}}